John Brownless1

 Last Edited=29 Dec 2006

-Sarah Greathead was born in 1793 in Stockton, Durham, England.1,2,4 She married James Shaw on 16 May 1826 in Hutton Magna, Yorkshire, England.1,5 In the census of 30 March 1851 at 1 Zetland Square, Redcar, Yorkshire, England, she was listed as the wife of James Shaw.6 In the census of 7 April 1861 in 7 South Terrace, Redcar, Yorkshire, England, she was listed as the wife of James Shaw.7 Her husband James died on 23 February 1870 in Guisborough, Yorkshire, England.8,3,9 Sarah was listed as head of household in the census of 2 April 1871 in 7 Fishermans Square, Redcar, Yorkshire, England, Sarah was listed as a fishmonger living and working with her son wh is also now listed as a fishmonger.10 She died on 8 July 1879 in Redcar, Yorkshire, England.1,4
+Sarah Greathead was born in 1793 in Stockton on Tees, Durham, England.1,2,4 She married James Shaw on 16 May 1826 in Hutton Magna, Yorkshire, England.1,5 In the census of 30 March 1851 at 1 Zetland Square, Redcar, Yorkshire, England, she was listed as the wife of James Shaw.6 In the census of 7 April 1861 in 7 South Terrace, Redcar, Yorkshire, England, she was listed as the wife of James Shaw.7 Her husband James died on 23 February 1870 in Guisborough, Yorkshire, England.8,3,9 Sarah was listed as head of household in the census of 2 April 1871 in 7 Fishermans Square, Redcar, Yorkshire, England, Sarah was listed as a fishmonger living and working with her son wh is also now listed as a fishmonger.10 Sarah died on 8 July 1879 in Redcar, Yorkshire, England.1,4

 Children of Sarah Greathead and James Shaw